Administrative Withdrawal and Academic Dismissal

 Students administratively withdrawn from the College for reasons 1, 2, and 3 are eligible to reapply and/or re-enroll if they meet the admission criteria in place.

-Students administratively withdrawn from the College for reasons 4 and 5, students will have the opportunity to appeal these decisions as described in the Student Appeals Policy.
+In the case of reason 4, students will have the opportunity to appeal these decisions as described in the Student Appeals Policy.

 Students can be academically dismissed for the following reasons: